netdata/netdata/backends/prometheus/README.md

    The format of the metrics is: `CONTEXT_UNITS_average{chart="CHART",family="FAMILY",dimension="DIMENSION"}`.

    When this source is used, Netdata keeps track of the last access time for each prometheus server fetching the metrics.
 This last access time is used at the subsequent queries of the same prometheus server to identify the time-frame the `average` will be calculated.
-So, no matter how frequently prometheus scrapes netdata, it will get all the database data.
+So, no matter how frequently prometheus scrapes Netdata, it will get all the database data.
 To identify each prometheus server, Netdata uses by default the IP of the client fetching the metrics.
-If there are multiple prometheus servers fetching data from the same netdata, using the same IP, each prometheus server can append `server=NAME` to the URL.
+If there are multiple prometheus servers fetching data from the same Netdata, using the same IP, each prometheus server can append `server=NAME` to the URL.
 Netdata will use this `NAME` to uniquely identify the prometheus server.

 - `sum` or `volume`, is like `average` but instead of averaging the values, it sums them.